 Video helps you better educate, inspire, and motivate your prospects

 Nowadays, eBooks are replaced by video courses.
 Why’s that?

 Well, the Millennial generations and the Gen Z generations are totally into “technology”.
 Students from all over the world like to learn from educational videos rather than educational texts, people relax watching movies and YouTube videos rather than reading books, and the VR and AR technologies are soon becoming “the next big thing”.

 If you’re selling to people who grew up with a mobile phone in their hand and a PC on their desk, you should understand that these individuals prefer video education over anything else.

 Why?
 Because it’s more interactive, more flexible, and more enjoyable.
 To some, it is also more effective and productive.
+Creating a landing page video to explain how to use your website can help you turn visitors into leads.
 You can create more types of educational videos:

 - “How To…”

 - “Step-by-Step Guide to….”

 Let’s draw the line and see what we’ve got until now: